 Cutting is crucial: dice the tomatoes and finely chop the onions and herbs.
-My secret to get the parley perfectly chopped was to pick only the leaves and soak them in iced water, dry it with the help of a salad spinner and then chop them in a food processor (I use my Cuisinart – affiliate link) by pulsing 3-5 times, being very careful not to over-process.
+My secret to getting the parley perfectly chopped was to pick the leaves and soak them in iced water, dry it with the help of a salad spinner and then chop them in a food processor (I use my Cuisinart – affiliate link) by pulsing 3-5 times, being very careful not to over-process.
 More recently, I have discovered that adding some of the steams doesn’t hurt.

-Following is a list of utensils and ingredients to make this wonderful salad.
-You can easily find online using my Amazon Affiliate Program:
+Following is a list of utensils and ingredients to make my tabouli recipe.
+You can easily find them online using my Amazon Affiliate Program:

 - Wooden cutting board